 More information can be found at: CDC’s Coronavirus Disease 2019 Information for Travel webpage.

 What states currently have community transmission?

-Transmission of COVID-19 is now widespread throughout the U.S., including in Wisconsin.
+COVID-19 is now in all states in the U.S., including in Wisconsin.
 For the most up-to-date case counts for U.S. states, visit the CDC Coronavirus Disease 2019 (COVID-19) in the U.S. webpage.

-Should I stay home if I was in a Level 3 country or a U.S. state with community transmission during the last 14 days?
+Should I stay home if I was in another country or a U.S. state during the last 14 days?

-What if I ONLY spent time in an airport in a Level 3 country or state with community transmission?
+What if I ONLY spent time in an airport in another country or state with community transmission?

-How do I reach my local health department if I have additional questions or need their assistance?
+How do I reach my local health department?

-Your local or tribal health department is determined by where you live, please see the DHS Local Public Health webpage and click on the county where you live to see their contact information.
+Your local or tribal health department depends on where you live.
+Please see the DHS Local Public Health webpage and click your county.